Frequently Asked Questions

 Grades 6-8 are still paper exams at the moment – please indicate your preferred examination centre on the online application form.

 How long is the exam?

-You will be allowed 2 hours to take the exam.
-You will not be allowed to leave the exam room in the first 40 minutes.
+You will be allowed 2 hours to take Grade 5, 90 minutes for Grade 3, and 3 hours for grades 6 and 8.
+You will not be allowed to leave the exam room/submit your online paper in the first 40 minutes.
 After that, you may leave – but I would recommend that you don’t until you have checked and double-checked all of your answers.